Envisioning your family

 White, black, and Hispanic (of any race) children comprise the majority of children in foster care.
 Black children are overrepresented, currently accounting for 24 percent of children in care.
 Hispanic children account for 22 percent of children in care, according to recent data from the Adoption and Foster Care Analysis and Reporting System (AFCARS) report.

-Families interested in learning more about adopting a child of another race can find a comprehensive list of resources for transracial and transcultural families at the Child Welfare Information Gateway website.
+You can read about things to consider when adopting a child of another race on our website.
+Also find a comprehensive list of resources for transracial and transcultural families at the Child Welfare Information Gateway website.

 There are 112,000 children in US foster care available for adoption.
 Families adopt children from outside their state every single month.
 Sometimes these adoptions can take a little longer because of the process involved with moving a child from one state to another.
 However, the wait is worth it in the end.